lana-k/sqliteviz/How-to-get-result-set-suitable-for-graph-visualisation.md

 | {"object_type":1,"node_source":"Ravenclaw","target":4}                         |
 | {"object_type":1,"node_source":"Hufflepuff","target":5}                        |

-Now in the graph editor, we can set mapping of the result set records into node and edge properties, set graph styles and get the following visualisation:
+Now in the graph editor, we can set mapping of the result set documents into node and edge properties, set graph styles and get the following visualisation:

 ![Fig. 1: Graph visualisation example](./img/Screenshot_potter_example.png)